This month’s sculpture from Hadrian’s Villa is a headless statue of Athena of the Vescovali-Arezzo Type made of Luna marble.

 The statue of Athena from Hadrian’s Villa was found in 1913/14 during excavations in the great dining hall (triclinium) of the Three Exedras and is dated to the mid-second century AD (after Hadrian, the villa was occasionally used by his various successors).
 It was on display in the villa paired with a second statue of the same type, now in the Antiquarium at Hadrian’s Villa (see image here).

-This statue is on display at the National Roman Museum – Palazzo Massimo alle Terme, Rome.
+This statue is displayed at the National Roman Museum – Palazzo Massimo alle Terme, Rome.

 - Joachim Raeder, Die statuarische Ausstattung der Villa Hadriana bei Tivoli (Peter Lang: Frankfurt am Main, Bern: 1963) 31.